 16 average class size

-Overall placement rates exceeding 96% for more than the past decade and a 99% rate for the most recent graduating class
+Overall placement rates exceeding 96% for more than the past decade, with a 99% rate for the most recent graduating class.

 Viterbo Red and Navy